JacRIT/7.1.4_IR_Convolution/README.md

 ## Usage Instructions

 1. Place the **12-channel input `.wav` file** inside the `"in"` directory.
-2. Organize each person's impulse responses inside their respective subdirectories.
+2. Assure the IR-directory is setup properly based on (file structure)[Impulse Response Files (IRs)]
 3. Run the Python script to perform convolution and generate binaural audio.
-4. The output files will be saved inside each person's `"out"` directory.
+4. The output files will be saved inside `"out"` directory.

 ## Convolution Method